Freedom of Information: Enforce the Law

 Attorney Violates Judges Murtaugh’s order to Turn Over Public Documents – City Attorney Boddy Turns Over Documents, Blacks Out Information

-Tom Duggan is president and publisher of The Valley Patriot Newspaper in North Andover Massachusetts, a former Lawrence School Committeeman, former political director for Mass.
-Citizens Alliance, a 1990 Police Survivor and hosts the Paying Attention!
-Radio Program on 980WCAP in Lowell, Massachusetts.
+Tom Duggan is president and publisher of The Valley Patriot Newspaper in North Andover, Massachusetts.
+He is an author, host of the Paying Attention TV/Radio Program, lectures on media bias and police issues, is a former Lawrence School Committeeman, former political director for Mass.
+Citizens Alliance, and a 1990 Police Survivor.

 You can email your comments to valleypatriot@aol.com.